Close

-Even the best programmer sometimes writes a program that goes into an infinite loop.
-Of course, when you run a program that has not stopped, you do not know for sure if it is just a slow program or a program in an infinite loop.
-After “enough time”, you shut it down.
+Even good programmers sometimes write a program that goes into an infinite loop.
+Of course, when you are running a program that has not stopped, you do not know for sure if it is just a slow program or a program in an infinite loop.
+After “enough time”, you shut it down (or it stops working for some other reason).
 Wouldn’t it be great if your compiler could look at your program and tell you before you run it that it will get into an infinite loop?
 To be more specific, given a program and a particular input, it would be useful to know if executing the program on that input will result in an infinite loop without actually running the program.

 Unfortunately, the Halting Problem, as this is called, cannot be solved.
 There will never be a computer program that can positively determine, for an arbitrary program \(P\), if \(P\) will halt for all input.
 Nor will there even be a computer program that can positively determine if arbitrary program \(P\) will halt for a specified input \(I\).
 How can this be?
 Programmers look at programs regularly to determine if they will halt.
 Surely this can be automated.
 As a warning to those who believe any program can be analyzed in this way, carefully examine the following code fragment before reading on.